mmckegg/adsr/README.md

 Returns the time that the release portion will complete by (this can be used to decide when to stop the source AudioNode)

-### node.destroy()

-Immediately disconnect from target AudioParam and clean up any state.

 ## Example

 ```js